-You only need to cast your mind back to February 2015, when dozens of Australians contracted hepatitis A from contaminated frozen berries from China, and another suspected outbreak again in June 2017, to remind yourself of how high the stakes are in the Food and Beverage industry.
+You only need to cast your mind back to September 2018, when multiple punnets of strawberries grown in Queensland and Western Australia were found to be contaminated with needles with 68 brands affected, to salmonella contamination in eggs recalled from shops in Sydney in 2019 and E,coli in milk in Februrary 2020 from a manufacturer in Penrith to remind yourself of how high the stakes are in the Food and Beverage industry.
 An adverse event could spell disaster for any company not implementing adequate HACCP systems, to say nothing of the pain and hardship experienced by potential victims and their families.

 For businesses in a challenging industry, compliance can seem like a major headache.
 There are already multiple layers of regulations to follow, not to mention the intimidating complexities associated with intricate supply chain, production and inventory management.
 Add into this mix the tight margins in an exceptionally competitive industry, and we have some idea of the stress and pressure facing business managers.

 Every company faces a unique set of challenges when implementing HACCP effectively.
 An imperfectly implemented plan can, in some cases, be as bad as no HACCP plan at all.
 It is not something which can have a simple process implemented to try to ‘check’ a box then proceed with business as usual.

 Every critical control point needs to be carefully managed, monitored and optimised to ensure full control of quality and safety for every ingredient, process and finished product.
 For a large proportion of producers, the obstacles fall into three broad categories.
 Today we will look at these and ascertain how an ERP system can assist you in smoothing over the bumps in the road:

 Problem 1: Lack of Expertise